tylanoflynn/SQL-Project/cleaning_data.md

 I also needed to modify currency values in analytics by dividing them by 1000000, as I did with the other tables.

 From here it seemed appropriate to alter the existing tables and add in the information contained in analytics.
 First, I deleted socialengagementtype, userid, visitnumber, and bounces from analytics as they don't have corresponding values in other tables or are not interesting useful for my analysis.
-First, where visitid and fullvisitorid matched

 Next, I needed to figure out which values in other tables the values in analytics corresponded to. visitid, date, fullvisitorid, channelgrouping, timeonsite, and pageviews matched by name to their corresponding values in sessions/actions/visitors.
 I translated units_sold to productquantity, revenue to totaltransactionrevenue, and unit_price to productprice in the transactions table.